acme-dns/acme-dns/README.md

 ## Usage

-A client application for acme-dns with support for Certbot authentication hooks is available at: [https://github.com/acme-dns/acme-dns-client](https://github.com/acme-dns/acme-dns-client).
+Multiple [client applications](README.md#clients) exist for acme-dns with different features and different support for Certbot and other ACME clients' authentication hooks.

 [![asciicast](https://asciinema.org/a/94903.png)](https://asciinema.org/a/94903)